anxiousrabbit/ASH/README.md

 execute; App to Run --- This will execute a payload as an API call (no shell needed).
 Sometimes this works better if you're already in the directory of the payload.

+## ASH 2.0 Plan
+Currently (as of August 4th) I'm adding an additional module to ASH for Thotcon 2021.
+What I really want to do is completely redo the code so it's less gross (I mean, it's not terrible now.
+I have a better code structure in mind).
+So keep in mind, come December-ish when I have more time, I'm going to completely redo the code with new techniques that I've learned.
+It's going to have the same structure for its return, the code itself will be easier to read.

 ## Contributions
 If there's a shell item that you would like to add, feel free to fork the project and submit a pull request.
 Some requirements:
 * Command returns should follow the `returnData` struct.
 If binary data is returned, follow `returnDataRaw`.